RyanDavison/Wallpaper/desktop.md

-All images are copyright Simply click an image in order to download it.
+The desktop wallpaper images on this page can be used by anyone for personal use only.
+Simply click anywhere on an image to download it.
 If the download does not begin, right-click the image and choose "Save Image As".
+To download smartphone wallpaper/lock screen images, click <a href="https://ryandavison.github.io/Wallpaper/phone.html">here</a>.

 <a id="Berries" download="Berries.jpg" href="./images/desktop/Berries.jpg" title="Berries">